Ten unusual Indian film takes on disability

 Margarita with a Straw (2015): Director Shonali Bose’s coming-of-age drama narrates the story of a cerebral palsy patient (Kalki Koechlin) and her relationship with a blind girl.
 The film won a National Film special jury award for Koechlin and made Rs5 crore in box office collections.

-All figures have been sourced from movie website Box Office India
+All figures have been sourced from movie website Box Office India fourthMAds

 Latest News »